nftstorage/nft.storage/README.md

 ### What's a Release PR?

 Rather than continuously releasing what's landed to our default branch, release-please maintains Release PRs:

 These Release PRs are kept up-to-date as additional work is merged.
 When we're ready to tag a release, we simply merge the release PR.

 When the release PR is merged the release job is triggered to create a new tag, a new github release and run other package specific jobs.
+Only merge ONE release PR at a time and wait for CI to finish before merging another.

-Release PRs are created individually for each packages in the mono repo.
+Release PRs are created individually for each package in the mono repo.

 ### How should I write my commits?